glueckf/Python-f-r-Ingenieure/README.md

 ## Project Goals

-This project was developed as part of the "Python for Engineers" module to teach various data analysis and processing methods, introducing Python in different engineering contexts.
+This project was developed as part of the "Python für Ingenieure" module to teach various data analysis and processing methods, introducing Python in different engineering contexts.

 Key focus areas:
 - Structured analysis using Jupyter Notebooks